rudimk/dua.js/README.md

 ```

 Every blessing comes with a unique ID, and you can even go ahead and log all your blessings.
 Remember, accumulated blessings are a blessing!

+## I don't use Javascript..
+Yeah, but blessings are universal.
+Ports for Python, Ruby, Go, Rust, Swift and F# are on their way :)

 ## Credits
 Inspired by a conversation with [@kshitishpurohit](https://github.com/kshitishpurohit).
 Built with additional blessings from